MoElmalky/Quick-Small-Projects/readme.md

 # ⚡ Quick Small Projects

-A collection of fast, fun, and focused coding projects — built in a day or two, just for the thrill of it.
+A collection of fast, fun, and focused coding projects. built in a day or two, just for the thrill of it.

 No overthinking.
 No endless planning.
 Just code, learn, repeat.